WHAT TO DO IN SHARJAH

 One of the elements for me as to whether to fall in love with a city or not is how easy it is to actually get around – not only by taxi or public transportation but by actually walking.

-Sharjah is one of the most pedestrian-friendly cities I have ever come across, e.g. you can basically just stroll along the whole waterfront without many obstacles.
+Sharjah is one of the most pedestrian-friendly cities I have ever come across, e.g., you can basically stroll along the whole waterfront without many obstacles.
 Walking has never been easier.

 It seemed like Sharjah was quite lush to me.
 Not all around and everywhere, but if you walk from the Central Souk towards the Noor Mosque, you will find plenty of green meadows with palms in them.

-I always feel weird when I see the fields of colorful flowers in Dubai along of Dubai´s streets and highways- they seem misplaced.
+I always feel weird when I see the fields of colorful flowers in Dubai along the streets and highways- they seem misplaced.
 Though there are some flowers in Sharjah, it feels more natural.

-Palms are everywhere in Sharjah, which makes this place pretty nice, and also makes a great contrast to the high buildings and modern paths.
+Palms are everywhere in Sharjah, which makes this place pretty nice and greatly contrasts with the high buildings and modern paths.

 The Dubai International Airport is also quite close (20minutes drive).